ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 1. Export a secret `secret` from `context`, using the string "message/bhttp response" as context.
 The length of this secret is `max(Nn, Nk)`, where `Nn` and `Nk` are the length of AEAD key and nonce associated with `context`.
+   Note: {{repurposing}} discusses how alternative message formats might use a different `context` value.

 2. Generate a random value of length `max(Nn, Nk)` bytes, called `response_nonce`.